 "Monkton Central School is now a school that's considered to be on the chopping block… I don't see that big of a difference between educating students at Robinson or educating students at Monkton.
 I think the worst thing we could do today is not select schools."

-A second board member — Monkton's own representative — urged that residents be given time to understand what is coming: "I'm thinking that Monkton doesn't have their ear to the ground… I think this is going to catch Monkton off guard."
+"I'm thinking that Monkton doesn't have their ear to the ground… I think this is going to catch Monkton off guard and I would like to advocate for my town to give them a chance."

 This is on the public record.
-The closure process can only move forward if Monkton votes to approve it.
+Now Monkton does have its ear to the ground — and the closure process can only move forward if Monkton votes to approve it.
 The community's response is the same as Starksboro's: organized, fact-based, and democratic.

 The data does not support closure.
 MCS ranks 9th out of 133 Vermont elementary schools — top 7% in the state — with a 5-star rating from SchoolDigger (2023-24).
 In 4th grade English Language Arts, 85% of MCS students are proficient, compared to a Vermont state average of 54%.
 In 4th grade math, 58% are proficient versus a state average of just 30%.
 U.S. News ranks MCS #29 among all Vermont elementary schools.
 MCS is delivering top-7% academic outcomes with a cost per pupil in line with the Vermont state average.
-MCS enrollment has grown every year for five years — from 122 to 161 students.
+MCS enrollment has grown every year for five years.
+MCS currently enrolls approximately 134 students — a school the size of a tight-knit community, where every teacher knows every student by name.
 Monkton is a highly motivated, growing, viable community capable of organizing around a common goal — as proven through community resources like the dog park, the hard court at Morse Park, and the Monkton Town Forest.

 Sources: MAUSD board meeting, April 14, 2026 (public video); SchoolDigger — Monkton Central School; U.S. News Elementary School Rankings

 Vermont's education system is funded through a statewide Education Fund, not a town-pays-for-its-own-school model.
 A closure doesn't simply remove a line from a town's budget.
-No cost savings have even been presented by the district — everything to date has been speculative.
+No cost savings have even been presented by the school board — everything to date has been speculative.

 The existing evidence is not encouraging.
 A study of rural Maine communities found that in two of the three communities studied, the expected tax reductions and cost savings never occurred.
 Vermont has its own data: the only comprehensive study of Vermont's Act 46 consolidations — a 2024 Yale University economics thesis analyzing 109 Vermont districts — found that merged and unmerged districts spent approximately the same per pupil.
 Administrative savings were erased by salary, transportation, and support cost increases.
 Vermont's own Joint Fiscal Office confirmed: consolidation savings "could" be realized — not "will."